 Individual Tax Identification Number

-If you do not intend to be employed, but receive a scholarship or fellowship in excess of tuition and fees, you may need to apply for an Individual Tax Identification Number (ITIN).
-Detailed information about the ITIN is contained in IRS Publication 1915.
+If you do not intend to work on campus, but you receive a scholarship or fellowship in excess of tuition and fees, you may need to apply for an Individual Tax Identification Number (ITIN).

 Social Security Number